gurgeous/simhilarity/README.md

 #### Matching

 Once candidates are identified, the string pairs are scored and winners are picked out.
-This is O(n):
+Scoring is O(n):

 ```
 candidates   time